 1. Making Your Lunch

-Our debt counselors love this tip!
 Depending on where you go, eating takeout or delivery from a restaurant at work will vary in price.
 In 2015, Americans averaged $53.00 a week for lunch, totaling $2,746.00.
 Comparatively, it only costs $6.30 to prepare lunch at home.
 With this change, you will save close to $3,000.00, which can be put towards rent, credit cards or a vacation fund.
 If you can afford to buy lunch, it’s still a good idea to compare prices and coupon for meals too.
+Any way to save is great for your budget.

 2. Turn Off Lights